pmh/funkyweb/README.md

 # funkyweb

-NOTE: funkyweb is in WIP and is not production ready
+NOTE: funkyweb is WIP and is not production ready

 funkyweb is a clojure web framework with route inference.
 It uses the name of the controller and actions to generate routes and url helpers.